recode-sh/base-dev-env/README.md

 ## Requirements

-The Recode Base Dev Env Docker image is defined as a plain Dockerfile file so it only requires `docker` to be build.
+The Recode Base Dev Env Docker image is defined as a plain Dockerfile file so it only requires `docker` to be built.

 ## Build